mircial/CollectNFT/README.md

 ## Summary

-Above all, NC is an awesome platform for both developers and customs.
-Anyone can depoly their contracts and everyone can play it.
-For more details, you can see our slices.
+Above all, CollectNFT is a challenging  project for both developers and customers.
+Anyone can enjoy it and get some unusual awards.
+Our slides will show more details.

-Make Metaverse more wonderful, make NFT more valuable!